surifirstpin/biplus_documentation/docs/Visualization.md

 Let us see in detail how this charts works.

 ## Line Chart
+ Emphasize the overall shape of an entire series of values, usually over time.
  This section describes the editing option for line chart in visualization.

  **1.** To access the line chart click on **line** tab under **general** section.